davidbenque/CFS-m-/README.md

 # CFS(m): universal paradigm for computational flavor synthesis.

-Lanza T. [^1] and Benque D. [^2]
+Lanza T.[^1] and Benque D.[^2]

 [^1]: Lanza Affiliation
 [^2]: Benque Affiliation

 ## Abstract
 We disclose an experimental apparatus and novel methods for ester synthesis in artificial flavour production using off-the-shelf ingredients.
 This new approach is the direct if serendipitous outcome of our ongoing research in flavor mapping using mass-spectrometry on convenience foods.
-We detail preliminary findings and experimental design, as well as a framework to build on these findings using two key components: the Flavor Markup Language (FML) and Synchronous On-Demand Aroma (SODA) Streaming API.
+We detail preliminary findings and experimental design, as well as a framework to build on these findings using two key innovations: the Flavor Markup Language (FML) and Synchronous On-Demand Aroma (SODA) Streaming API.
 On this basis we propose a new universal and distributed paradigm for computational [^8] flavour synthesis.

 ## Introduction
 The analysis and classification of flavors along a continuous spectrum[^4] has long been a key challenge for both food science and industry.
-Ester chain optimisation has made rapid progress in the last decade but some hurdles remain–a coherent systems approach still falls short of unifying niche areas such as coffee flavour [^6].
-Consumer "clean label" [^5] concerns are placing existing systems under increasing pressure.
+Ester chain optimisation has made rapid progress in the last decade but some hurdles remain–a coherent systems approach still falls short of unifying niche areas such as coffee flavor[^6].
+Consumer "clean label"[^5] concerns are also placing existing systems under increasing pressure.

-In this setting, our initial research was concerned with flavor mapping following a network-based approach [^7] and focusing on convenience foods [^9].
+In this setting, our initial research was concerned with flavor mapping following a network-based approach[^7] and focusing on convenience foods[^9].
 A typical study would use High Performance Liquid Chromatography (HPLC) to separate off-the-shelf products  into their constituent components.
-The resulting fraction pool would then be quantified [^10] and modelled computationally [^11] to generate correlation analysis reports (fig. 2) between a pool of up to 4 products and the full flavour spectrum (fig. 1).
-Such results are used to optimise production systems by 1) Reducing costs across multiple product outputs.
+The resulting fraction pool would then be quantified[^10] and modelled computationally[^11] to generate correlation analysis reports (fig. 2) between a pool of up to 4 products and the full flavour spectrum (fig. 1).
+Such results are typically commissioned and used to optimise production systems by 1) Reducing costs across multiple product outputs.
 2) Maximising the use of waste fractions into new outputs.

 <img src="figures/Flavor-Spectrum.jpg" style="width: 400px;"/>